Dr. Merritt’s Endo Story: Living and Thriving with Endometriosis

 This blog post is a personal one for me.
 I don’t make a habit of using my practice to talk about my own health, but this month I am feeling inspired to share.
 March is endometriosis awareness month.
-As an acupuncturist, nutritionist and primary care provider both living with and specializing in endometriosis and natural reproductive health, I’ve had a lot of time to think about this subject.
+As doctor of acupuncture and integrative medicine both living with and specializing in endometriosis and natural reproductive health, I’ve had a lot of time to think about this subject.

 I used to suffer greatly.
 Some months, I still do, but most of the time, I am ok.
 Most of the time, I’d go so far as to say I feel great.
 After many years of trial and error, of passing out in airport bathrooms, missing job interviews and many other important and not-so-important life events, I have figured out how to manage my endo.
 Below is my story – thanks for listening.